George Cosson: Failed Gubernatorial and Senate Races

 He sought the Republican nomination for Governor in 1916, losing to William L. Harding, in the primary by 53,000 votes.

 He later ran in the 1932 US Senate Republican primary.
 He ran against Henry Ames Field, incumbent Senator Smith W. Brookhart, former Iowa State Auditor Glenn C. Haynes, Louis Cook and L. E. Eickelberg.
 Cosson lost with 29,687 votes, compared to Field's 197,263 votes, Brookhart's 145,902 votes, Haynes's 43,050 votes.
 Cosson won more votes than Cook, who won 12,103 votes, and Eickelberg, who won 8,513 votes.
 Field won the primary, but lost to Democrat Richard Louis Murphy in the general election.

 World War II

 During World War II, Cosson served as Chairman of the Iowa Russian War Relief Committee.
 He went on a trip to Russia as well.

 Personal life

 On December 28, 1904, he married Jane "Jennie" F. Riggs in Indianola.
 Jennie was a principal at the Audubon schools for 2 years.
 They had four children.
-Jennie died on February 3, 1943 in San Francisco, while visiting her son, Clarence.
+Jennie died on February 3, 1943 in San Francisco, while visiting their son, Clarence.
 She died of pneumonia.

 In 1961, Cosson moved to his daughter's home in Des Moines, and retired from the practice of law in August 1962.
 He died in Des Moines on June 15, 1963.